Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Materials and methods

 where $Q$ is the water mass flux vector, $n$ the unit outward normal vector, and $\cdot $ denotes the scalar pro\-duct.
 The model is completed by boundary conditions prescribing the inflow/outflow through the horizontal parts of the boundary

-where $\beta$ depends on the permeability coefficient and $s_{out}$ is an outer concentration.
+where $\beta$ depends on the permeability coefficient and $s_{out}$ is the saturation outside the domain.
 In what follows, other boundary conditions on the horizontal part of the boundary will also be taken into account for this model, including the Dirichlet type for its numerical simplicity.

 The model equation, the initial condition, and the boundary conditions for the 1-D flow are listed in Section~\ref{Algorithm}.
 More details can be found in \cite{BDCGPK}.